DrParulShah/Bike_Sharing_Project/README.md

 ## Overview of Data Analysis Approach
 The model was trained using two approaches:
-1. RFE as well
+1. varaible selection using RFE + manual dropping of variables based on p-value and VIF
-2. as by adding all variables to start with and then drop them one at a time based on VIF and p-values
+2. adding all variables to start with and then drop them one at a time based on VIF and p-values

 Model performance was analyzed based on R2, adjusted R2 and F Statistics.
 Residual analysis and assumtions verification was also done.